bclasse/containerlab-workshop/01-init/README.md

     containerlab deploy -t 01-init.clab.yml
     ```

-    *Expected:* The node is running again and is using the previous configuration file from the local `clab-01-init` folder.
+    *Expected:* Connect to the node, it is using the previous configuration file from the local `clab-01-init` folder, can be seen in the host-name section of the prompt.
 10. **Destroy the Topology (with cleanup):**
      * Execute the destroy command again, this time with the `--cleanup` flag.